United States v. Google LLC (2020): Proceedings

+Launch of lawsuit and initial response (2020)

+The Department of Justice (DOJ) formally brought the case on October 20, 2020, in conjunction with state attorneys general representing the following states: Arkansas, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, Missouri, Montana, South Carolina, and Texas.

+Makan Delrahim, then serving as Assistant Attorney General for the DOJ Antitrust Division, had recused himself during the probe earlier in the year due to his past professional work for Google.

 Allegations

 In United States v.
 Google LLC, the federal government alleges that Google has unfairly hindered competition in the search market through anti-competitive deals with Apple as well as mobile carriers.
 The government alleges that, as a result of these practices, Google has accumulated control of around 88% of the domestic search engine market.

 In doing so, the government alleges, Google has additionally monopolized the search advertising market at the expense of competing services.
 Per the government's estimation, Google has been able to accumulate control of over 70% of the search advertising market.
 As a result of lack of competition, Google has been able to over-charge advertisers versus what they would pay in a competitive environment.